Velykomykhailivka: History

 In 1913, Velykomykhailivka had 1059 households, 5 schools, a medical and veterinary hospital, a post office, a brick and tile factory, three steam mills, two steam oil mills, a warehouse for agricultural implements and a telephone exchange.
 In 1918, Velykomykhailivka was the site of the Battle of Dibrivka, during which the insurgent forces led by Nestor Makhno and Fedir Shchus defeated the Austro-Hungarian Army in battle.

 After the establishment of the Ukrainian Soviet Socialist Republic, Velykomykhailivka was blacklisted by the Bolsheviks.
 As a result, the village suffered from famines in 1921 and in 1932, reducing the population by a half.

-During World War II, Velykomykhailivka was liberated by units of 1164th and 1168th rifle regiments.
-The Nazis attempted to keep the village.
+During World War II, Velykomykhailivka was liberated by units of the Soviet 1164th and 1168th rifle regiments.
+The Nazi German forces attempted to keep the village.
 On the night of 13–14 September 1943, artillery and tanks were brought up to the village.
 The battle began on the morning of 14 September and lasted about three hours.
-When the Nazi invaders retreated, they left behind their dead, weapons, equipment, ammunition.
+When the Nazi German invaders retreated, they left behind their dead, weapons, equipment, ammunition.

+During the Russo-Ukrainian war (2022–present), the front line reached the village in late 2025 and it has suffered numerous attacks by the Russian army.